Launching Technology Ventures

 Spring; Q3; 1.5 credits

-Launching Technology Ventures (LTV) is designed for students who will join startups, launch their own companies, or work in established firms launching information technology products, in particular, new ventures in the Internet, mobile, and enterprise software sectors.
+Launching Technology Ventures (LTV) is designed for students who will join startups, start their own companies, or work in larger technology firms.
+The industry focus is on technology-based ventures in the Internet, mobile, and enterprise software sectors.
+Business models range from subscription to SAAS to freemium to developer-driven.

-Through case studies and panel discussions, LTV will examine functional management challenges in startups during the early "search and discovery" stage as well as the "scaling" stage.
-These challenges include:
+Through case studies and panel discussions, LTV will explore the entrepreneurial manager’s toolkit during the early "search and discovery" stage across all functions, including:

 - Product Management: When and how should an early-stage startup-especially one with a strong, product-oriented founder-introduce formal product management processes, e.g., project prioritization and tracking systems, product roadmaps?
 How do product managers deal with typical sources of conflict with engineering, e.g., tradeoffs between cost/time-to-market on the one hand and functional performance/quality testing/breadth of features on the other?

 - Engineering: How can managers in a seed-stage startup mitigate risks with outsourced software development?
-What are the tradeoffs with different approaches to software development, e.g., "waterfall" versus "agile," and when does each make sense?
-What is "technical debt," and what can engineering managers do to reduce its impact?
+What are the tradeoffs with different approaches to software development?

 - Sales: When should a seed-stage startup recruit its first sales professionals, and what hiring criteria are appropriate?
 What are the attributes of ideal beta customers for radical new innovations?
 How can sales managers and their counterparts in other functions respond to enterprise customers' demands for product customization?
-What are best practices for scaling a direct sales force?
-For setting up and managing channels?
+What are best practices for setting up and managing channels?

 - Marketing: How can a resource-constrained early-stage startup optimize the use of different customer acquisition methods, e.g., SEO, SEM, affiliate programs?
 What considerations are relevant in pricing a radical new innovation?
 What are best practices for managing public relations and the trade press?